cookiecord/example/README.md

 # Archived
-This example has now been archived here and merged with the [main repo](https://github.com/cookiecord/cookiecord).
+This example has now been archived here and merged with the main repo, [cookiecord/cookiecord](https://github.com/cookiecord/cookiecord).

 # example
 An example of a bot that uses Cookiecord.